 Option Description Update the name and description To update the name and description, change the information in the Name , Short Code , and Description fields.
 Update the assertion encryption certificate To update the assertion encryption certificate, click Choose to upload a new certificate and enter the certificate password in the appropriate field.
-Update connection information To update the connection information for either a PingFederate or PingAccess environment, change the information in the Username and Password fields. + Note If a PingAccess environment is added to PingCentral and removed through the edit page, the connection information is saved and restored if the PingAccess environment is selected again.

-Option Description Configure promotion approval requirements To configure if non-administrators need approval for promoting an application to an environment, select an option from the Approval Type.
+Option Description Update connection information To update the connection information for either a PingFederate or PingAccess environment, change the information in the Username and Password fields.
+ONOTE If a PingAccess environment is added to PingCentral and removed through the edit page, the connection information is saved and restored if the PingAccess environment is selected again.
+Configure promotion approval requirements To configure if non-administrators need approval for promoting an application to an environment, select an option from the Approval Type.
 Choose from: Select No Approval to allow non-administrators to promote applications to the environment freely.
 Select Approval Required to indicate that application promotion requires approval.
-Select Require Approval If Any Expression Fails and go to Creating and testing approval expressions on this page.
+Select Require Approval If Any Expression Fails and see Creating and testing approval expressions at the bottom of this page for details.
 Select Require Approval If Any Expression Succeeds and go to Creating and testing approval expressions on this page.
+Update the JSON editing option If you want application owners to be able to edit the underlying application JSON when they promote their OAuth and SAML applications, select Allow JSON editing for application promotions.
+Image: Marning Providing application owners with this ability can be risky, so it's highly recommended that you require promotion requests to be approved.
+That way, you'll be able to compare the submitted application JSON to the original application JSON before you approve the promotion.
 Add or remove the enforcement of random client secret generation To enforce random secret generation and restrict non- administrators from creating their own, select the Enforce Random Client Secrets check box.
 PingCentral will generate random client secrets.
 To allow non- administrators to generate their own secret, clear the check box.

+Option Description Configure application owner deletion access To restrict application owners from deleting applications from environments, select the Allow only administrators to delete applications from PingFederate (and PingAccess, when applicable), option.
 Update the signing certificate To update the signing certificate used to promote SAML applications, select the appropriate certificate in the Signing Certificate list or upload your own.
-Update the SP certificate To update the SP certificate, click Choose to upload a new certificate and enter the certificate password in the appropriate field.
+Update the SP certificate To update the service provider (SP) certificate, click Choose to upload a new certificate and enter the certificate password in the appropriate field.
 Update the assertion encryption certificate To update the assertion encryption certificate, click Choose to upload a new certificate and enter the certificate password in the appropriate field.